AdobeDocs/journey-optimizer-learn.en/help/tutorial-configure-a-traing-sandbox/manual-data-set-up.md

 ## Create identity namespaces

+In this step you will create three new namespaces:

 1. In the left navigation go to *[!UICONTROL Customer] > [!UICONTROL Identities] > [!UICONTROL Create identity namespace]*
 1. Create the following identity namespaces: